OpenHearing/TabSINT/Specifications/swept-oae/swept-oae.rst

      - Test Case
      - Acceptance
      - Verified
-   * - The user can submit the flat plate measured output level.
+   * - The user can initiate the exam specified in the protocol.
-     - Under the `Calibration` title, enter the level reported by the flat plate.
-Click `Submit`.
+     - Load a swept oae exam protocol.
+Then, click `Submit`.
-     - Verify that the frequency auto-proceed to the next one.
+     - Verify that the GUI displays the parameters in the exam protocol and that the exam is initiated after `Submit` is pressed.
      -
+   * - The user can abort the exam.
+     - During an active exam, press `Abort`.
+     - Verify that the exam aborted.
+     -
-   * - The user can submit the maximum output level.
+   * - The user can submit results.
-     - Under the `Max Output` title, enter the level reported by the flat plate.
-Click `Submit`.
+     - After a successful exam, press `Submit`.
-     - Verify that the frequency auto-proceed to the next one.
+     - Verify that the exam results were saved and/or exported to the repository, as specified in the protocol.
      -